pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

         averageUtilization: 50
 ```

 This makes sense, because CPU and memory are two of the most common metrics to use for autoscaling.
 However, like most of Kubernetes, Kubernetes autoscaling is also *extensible*.
-Using the Kubernetes custom metrics API, **you can define autoscalers that use custom metrics that you get to define** (more on this soon).
+Using the Kubernetes custom metrics API, **you can create autoscalers that use custom metrics that you define** (more on this soon).

 If I've defined a custom metric, `my-custom-metric`, the YAML for the autoscaler might look like this:
 ```yaml